Error-331/code_tests/docs/bible/links.md

 Escape the Corruption - October 3 (Full payment for the sin one will see only on the other side of the grave);

 Persistent Prayer - October 4 (Be persistent in your prayer, never be discouraged; God is faithful; Push until you give birth to your requests of your Father);

+Prayer`s Qualifications - October 5 (Our requests must be without a sinful motive; aAk in faith; Exercise importunity);